 †See complete details in Terms & Conditions.

 ‡This offer is valid only for patients with commercial prescription drug insurance and applies to prescriptions for Generess Fe.
-Most eligible insured patients will pay the first $25 and receive a benefit of up to $40 per 28-day supply, for up to 12 prescription fills.
-Patient out-of-pocket expense may vary.
-Please see full terms and conditions for details.
+Most eligible insured patients will pay no more than $25 per 28-day supply for each of up to 12 prescription fills.
+Other eligible insured patients should check with their pharmacist for their copay discount.
+Maximum reimbursement limits apply; patient out-of-pocket expense may vary.
+Please see full terms and conditions here.

 - 2. Data on file.
 Actavis Pharma, Inc.